 Strategies for improving data quality

 Implementing data governance policies is one of the best strategies for improving data quality.
-These policies should include a framework for regulating data acquisition, use, storage, and disposal.
-They should also have data sharing, access control, security, and legal and regulatory compliance guidelines.
-In addition, organizations should establish standard procedures for the collection and management of data to ensure consistency and accuracy.
-Furthermore, organizations should implement data validation processes to detect errors and check the completeness of data before it is used for decision-making.
-Finally, organizations should regularly review their data architecture to ensure that suitable systems are in place to store, access, and manage data effectively.
+These policies should include a framework for governing data collection, use, storage, and disposal.
+They should also include policies for data sharing, access control, security, and legal and regulatory compliance.
+In addition, organizations should establish standard procedures for collecting and managing data to ensure its consistency and accuracy.
+They should also implement data validation procedures to detect errors and verify the completeness of data before it is used to make decisions.
+Finally, organizations should regularly review their data architecture to ensure that appropriate systems are in place to store, access and manage data.

 Here are some common fixes for poor data quality: